TheCandidStartup/TheCandidStartup.github.io/_drafts/legal-jeopardy.md

 ## My Writing Process

+A quick detour.
+When I start writing a post, I have an idea in mind for what I want to achieve.
+In this case it was defining a baseline for what a BIM design review format needs.

+For most posts I also have a couple of secondary objectives.
+I want to capture my thought process and reasoning.
+So when I come back in six months time, after chopping and changing between projects, I can get back up to speed quickly.
+If I'm talking about something historical, I want to document as much as possible, while I still remember it.

+Once I get going, posts take on a life of their own, heading off in unexpected directions.
+I clarify what I'm thinking by writing it down, which sparks off a load of new ideas.
+I jot down something I half remember.
+That nudges long dormant synapses back to life, and I remember more.
+Rinse and repeat.

+Sometimes I remember some tantalizing fact but can't remember why it worked that way.
+Which irritates me enough that I try and figure it out again from scratch.

+The Serialization section was the result of that process.
+I looked at a discussion of serialization algorithms on the ISO C++ website.
+It seemed different from what I remember doing but I couldn't remember exactly what I did.
+This is all ancient history.
+The Navisworks serialization code was written ten years before Navisworks was acquired by Autodesk.
+So I worked it out again.
+I was so pleased with myself, that I had to write it down.

+From Autodesk legal's point of view, I had provided a step by step description of something that was clearly an internal Navisworks implementation detail.
+That it was all ancient history, provides no competitive advantage to anyone, and could be replaced with any other standard serialization algorithm is irrelevant.

+The Container section was similar.
+I knew that Navisworks didn't use ZIP as a container format.
+I remembered one of the differences but only half remembered why.
+So I wrote down what I remembered, which sparked some more memories and then I worked out the rest from there.

+To Autodesk legal, this looks like a description of something internal that provides Navisworks with a competitive advantage.
+I think I went into such detail because I was embarrassed that I didn't just use ZIP.
+I was trying to justify what I'd done.
+In the end, ZIP or any other standard container format would have worked just as well.

 ## Conclusion

+I do this for fun.
+I suspect that picking a fight with Autodesk legal won't be fun.
+So what did I do?

 I rewrote the Serialization and Container sections.
 The Serialization section describes what serialization is and refers you to a discussion of serialization algorithms on the ISO C++ website.
 I removed the step by step description of Navisworks serialization.
 The details really don't matter for the point I'm trying to make in the post.

 I removed the overview of how the Navisworks container format differs from ZIP.
 Again, the details don't matter and arguably distract from the overall point.
 There's a container format, it's functionally equivalent to a ZIP file.

+I made the change a couple of weeks ago and let my contact know.
+I haven't heard from them since.
+I guess that means we're good?

 Now that I know what pushes Autodesk legal's buttons, I'll be more careful in future.
 I have a post on the Autodesk SVF format coming up.
 That should be a good test case.